Scuba Diving Indonesia – how to choose where to dive

 Smack bang in the centre of the Coral Triangle, diving Indonesia delivers the biggest biodiversity on the planet: more than 3,000 species of fish alone, not including the corals, plants, crustaceans, worms, nudis and other, some as yet undefined, critters to be encountered there.
-The 17 thousand islands offer some of the world’s best dive sites: from mola-mola to mantas, spectacular coral reefs to extensive wrecks and plenty of muck diving too.
+The 17,007 islands which span one eighth of the planet’s circumference, offer some of the world’s best dive sites: from mola-mola to mantas, spectacular coral reefs to wrecks and plenty of muck diving too.
 There are dive sites to suit all experiences, and dive resorts and liveaboards to suit all budgets.
-You could spend a lifetime diving Indonesia – the hardest bit is to work out where to go next!
-We make it easy by giving you the Top Ten dive locations below.
+You could spend a lifetime diving Indonesia – the hardest bit is to work out where to go first or next!

-The dive resorts pretty much have you as a captive audience throughout your stay.
-The obvious benefits are that once you’ve arrived, you can spread your gear out and chillax.
-No time wasted commuting to dive sites, hot shower as soon as you get back from a dive, charge everything to the room – it’s a home from home.
+The dive resorts pretty much have you as a captive audience throughout your stay – so spend a little time researching the resort – assuming you’ve already selected your destination.
+Pictures speak volumes – can you see yourself in those photos?
+The obvious benefits of resort diving are that once you’ve arrived, you can spread your gear out and chillax.
+No time wasted commuting to dive sites, warm shower as soon as you get back from a dive, charge everything to the room – it’s a home from home.
 Bundle and save: it’s a dive holiday.
-If you are staying for a week, you’ll dive 17 sites, some which might look a little bit like others; some you might dive twice.
-The only major drawback is if your expectations are not met – you are pretty much stuck with it.
+If you are staying for a week, you’ll dive at least a dozen sites, some which might look a little bit like others; some you might dive twice.
 You can expect a resort to organise any transfers, and cater to some of your less obvious demands or ‘intolerances’, given notice.
-An example of a great dive resort is Thalassa in north Sulawesi.

 Dive centres offer trips, typically, but not always, leaving from their Dive Centre to a specific dive destination, usually determined a few days prior depending on conditions and the requests of clients, or the requirements of their trainees.
 If you are not in Indonesia on a I-am-diving-every-possible-day basis, you can tee up a dive day with one dive centre, and if you like their style, book a couple more.
 If you only have specific days available, but you really want to visit specific sites, you should phone around.
 Don’t assume the closest dive centre to your hotel will be the best; and do assume the cheapest won’t be!
 A great example of such a dive centre is Blue Season in Bali.

 Life on the ocean wave is not for everyone.
 Most trips are for a minimum of 5 nights, and you will be thrown together with your shipmates for much of that time.
-In most situations, a camaraderie develops amongst the like-minded which can lead to live-long (Facebook) friendships.
+In most situations, a camaraderie develops amongst the like-minded which can lead to life-long (Facebook) friendships.
 In the odd situation, you might need to escape to the foredeck or retreat to your cabin if you are not particularly enamoured with your shipmates’ behaviour.
-On the plus side, most liveaboards are very well appointed, possibly better than many average resorts.
+Though modern liveaboards are very well appointed, quarters can be a little cramped at times.
 There is always a sea breeze, and rarely mosquitos or the lingering aroma from nearby drains.
 Knowing that you are an even more captive audience than at a resort, the meals tend to be very good, and coordinated with your diving.
-On a liveaboard you can often pack in three or four dives per day.
-Resorts often limit to two, with an occasional night dive.
+On a liveaboard you can often pack in three or four dives per day, where resorts might limit to two, with an occasional night dive.
 The Liveaboard package usually includes transfers, and may also include a one-way flight back to your origin if you are not returning to the same port.
-An excellent example of the kind of liveaboard you would enjoy is Moana Cruising.

 Probably not limited to Indonesia, but certainly befitting Indonesia’s wide flung geography, there are dive companies who specialise in dive safaris.
-I.e., they offer or can build specific itineraries which can take in all of the above.
-More than just a travel agent, their dive guides will remain with you for most of your trip, or personally hand you over to a liveaboard with whom they have a partnership.
-This enables you to book a longer itinerary allowing you to cover more than one of Indonesia’s many diving destinations without having to worry about travelling between them, with all the hassle that that can involve.
-The best example of such a dive company we found is AquaMarine Diving – Bali.
+They allow you to design your own itinerary and their dive guides will remain with you for most of your trip, or personally hand you over to a liveaboard with whom they have a partnership.
+This enables you to book a longer itinerary allowing you to cover more than one of Indonesia’s many diving destinations without having to worry about travelling independently between them, with all the hassle that that can involve.
+If you want to cover a couple of dive destinations – just drop us an enquiry and we can help you plan it.

 Selecting your Dive Operator